falcosecurity/falco-website/content/en/docs/rules/exceptions.md

 The `append` attribute is deprecated and it will be removed in Falco `1.0.0`.
 Use the [`override` attribute](/docs/rules/overriding/#overview) instead.
 {{% /pageinfo %}}

-Exception values will most commonly be defined in rules with append: true.
+Exception values will most commonly be defined in rules overrides.
 Here's an example:

 ```yaml
 - list: apt_files